 Alternatively, self-driving is cheaper, more personal, and comes with tons of freedom.

-Animals were everywhere–we had no problem spotting on our own–with only the elusive leopard evading us during our time in Kruger.
+Animals were everywhere–we had no problem spotting them on our own–with only the elusive leopard evading us during our time in Kruger.

 Frankly, we adored the freedom of driving around for hours at a time (roads were in great condition), and our self-driving game drives were one of the highlights of our time in South Africa.